-After dramatic market reaction to virus fears on Thursday, many businesses adjusting to the “new normal” and staying open with the use of video conferencing.
+After dramatic market reaction to virus fears on Thursday, many businesses are adjusting to the “new normal.”
+Businesses stay open with the use of video conferencing.
 Yesterday, COVID-19 induced the worst drop in U.S. stock market value since 1987.
 It was the Dow’s fifth-worst day since the index was created in 1896.
 Fortunately, stocks are rallying this morning, the S&P and Dow were up 5% and the Nasdaq 5.3%.

-The CDC is responding to an outbreak of respiratory disease caused by a novel (new) coronavirus that was first detected in China and which has now been detected in more than 100 locations internationally, including in the United States.
-The virus has been named “SARS-CoV-2” and the disease it causes has been named “coronavirus disease 2019” (abbreviated “COVID-19”).
+The CDC is responding to an outbreak of respiratory disease caused by a novel (new) coronavirus.
+The virus was first detected in China.
+It is now present in more than 100 locations internationally, including in the United States.
+The virus is “SARS-CoV-2.”
+The disease it causes is “coronavirus disease 2019” (abbreviated “COVID-19”).

 Our firm, an Office 365 Enterprise User, employs Microsoft Teams for connecting remotely with our clients.
 Teams offers advanced and well-developed video conferencing features.
 Users can host high-resolution, 1080p calls with up to 250 attendees.
 This includes the ability to share screens and record calls.
 Users can also meet or collaborate off-site using Microsoft Teams apps for smartphones and tablets.

 Our clients and colleagues do not need to have Teams installed.
 When we send out a meeting invite, there is a hyperlink to join which will automatically install the Teams plug-in application into their web browser.
-As a back-up clients are also provided the typical call-in telephone conference line as well.
+As a back-up we provide clients the typical call-in telephone conference line as well.

 In-Person Meetings Suspended

 Our office has suspended in-person meetings for the next two weeks but will closely monitor guidance from the CDC to determine when it is appropriate to re-institute office meetings again.